ginstrom/paladin-novel/cline_docs/characters.md

     *   Reveals his defection from Crown of Ironhold (Ch 15).
     *   Offers siege engines and weapon manufacturing capabilities (Ch 15).
     *   Demonstrates enthusiasm for attacking fortified slave cities (Ch 15).
-    *   Provides engineering expertise for liberation army (Ch 15-16).
+    *   Provides engineering expertise for liberation army (Ch 15-21).
+    *   Siege engines prove decisive in major battle defense (Ch 17).
+    *   Trains former slaves in metalworking and weapon crafting (Ch 19).
+    *   Prepares portable siege engines for coastal assault (Ch 21).
-*   **Character Arc:** Professional soldier → Defector for justice → Liberation army commander
+*   **Character Arc:** Professional soldier → Defector for justice → Liberation army commander → Master trainer
 *   **Relationships:**
     *   Military engineer and siege specialist for Gond's forces.
     *   Kinsman of Thorek Ironheart.
     *   Professional respect for Gond's tactical innovations.
+    *   Mentor to former slaves learning crafts.
-*   **Current Status/Location:** At valley settlement, preparing siege engines for war (End of Chapter 16).
+*   **Current Status/Location:** At valley settlement, preparing siege engines for coastal campaign (End of Chapter 21).

 ## Elena Brightblade
 *   **Bio/Description:** Former Royal Guard captain from Westmarch.
 Tall, regal, with the bearing of someone accustomed to command.
 Her armor is practical but well-made, and the sword at her side shows the wear of frequent use.
 Resigned her commission when she learned of royal funding for slave trade.
 Brings military expertise and intelligence network.